At William Tyndale we have one Nursery class and two Reception classes.

 We teach through a creative, play based curriculum using a combination of whole class teaching sessions, small focus groups and working with children individually.
 The children learn through a combination of adult led and child-initiated activities.
 The focus is to provide hands on experiences to learn and discover.

-Staff promote high levels of interest and creative thinking with a strong emphasis on developing language throughout all the curriculum areas.
+Staff promote high levels of interest and creative thinking with a strong emphasis upon developing language throughout all the curriculum areas.
 Through exploration in a safe, stimulating environment the children develop confidence and an interest in the world around them.

 It is important for children to have a positive start to their school experience and a key part of teaching in the Foundation Stage is supporting the children to develop their social skills and relationships with their peers.
 The staff support children in their play to communicate and share ideas and older children from the school also volunteer as peer mentors.

-At William Tyndale we follow the Statutory Framework for the Early Years Foundation Stage. p
+At William Tyndale we follow the Statutory Framework for the Early Years Foundation Stage.

 The EYFS areas of learning are: